-THE ACTIVE-STIMULATION FEEDBACK PLATFORM
+THE ACTIVE-STIMULATION

-by Paul Vanouse, 2005
+by Paul Vanouse, 2005 |

-Vanouse
+Vanouse projects |

 Initiated in December 2003, the project was exhibited in progress at the International Cultural Heritage and Informatics Meeting, Haus der Culturen der Welt, Berlin, Germany, Sept 2004, and premiered at the Beyond Western New York Biennial in the US, April, 2005.
+(Adjacent image does not show all installation components, like computer projection (below) that shows which buttons are pressed and which buttons map to which world cities. |

+Physically, The Active-Stimulation Feedback Platform is a 12 foot, white circular platform approximately 18 inches high.
+Mounted on the surface of the entire platform are 2000 red arcade-game buttons, spaced about 2 inches apart.
+A conical speaker hangs above the platform.
+Electronics, described later, reside underneath the platform.
 Each button is mapped to a different world city--the 2000 largest cities in the world.
 This mapping has been achieved by taking an existing map of the world, then treating each land-mass as a separate graphic object.
 The computer program then makes the land masses "attract" one another (each land mass can move/rotate one pixel per program cycle trying to maximize its proximity to other land masses).
 The land masses tend to form a nearly circular "pangaea" continent.
 Lastly, the 2000 cities are mapped to buttons on the circular platform, roughly corresponding to their location in the new global continent.
+Physical geography in the work is de-stabilized and nothing delineates existing borders, which can be roughly gauged by different accents but not always definitively.
+Certain adjacent relationships remain between countries sharing land-borders, but new ones are also formed, and these are in fact underdetermined.
+Since the simulation that condenses the land-masses finds different "stable" states each time the program is run in some cases Europe may be central to the land mass, and at other times India or Africa. |

 (Fig 2) Computer projection showing depressed buttons.